 The Native Plant Society of New Mexico (NPSNM) is a non-profit organization that strives to educate the public about native plants by promoting knowledge of plant identification, ecology, and uses; fostering plant conservation and the preservation of natural habitats; supporting botanical research; and encouraging the appropriate use of native plants to conserve water, land, and wildlife.
-We have approximately 800 members in 8 chapters located throughout New Mexico and including El Paso, Texas and southwestern Colorado.
+We have approximately 800 members in 7 chapters located throughout New Mexico and El Paso, Texas.

 You can read about NPSNM’s history here.

 We welcome you to explore our website and learn more about New Mexico’s native plants and the organization that celebrates and conserves them.
 Please join us!